 What Is a Fluffy French Bulldog?

+A Fluffy French Bulldog, also known as a Fluffy Frenchie, is a purebred variant of the breed which has long and fluffy fur.
+This fluffy fur comes from a mutation in the Fibroblast Growth Factor 5 (FGF5) gene which makes this breed incredibly rare.
 The Fluffy Frenchie is 100% French Bulldog.
 That’s right, the long-haired version is exactly like the regular one, except they have long hair.

 The Fluffy Frenchie has longer hair than a regular French Bulldog all over its body, particularly around the ears.
 Accompanied by that adorable pushed-in nose, these dogs are irresistibly cute and highly sought after.